TeamLinux01/tailscale-caddy-dns/README.md

 ---

+### DNS overrides

+> ⚠️ Warning
+>
-## DNS overrides from your LAN DNS server are require to resolve service names on your LAN.
-Overrides also work nicely with public DNS records, as that allows the service to be resolved locally when on the LAN and over the tailnet when away from the LAN
+> These are require to resolve service names on your LAN.
+Overrides also work nicely with public DNS records, as that allows the service to be resolved locally when on the LAN and over the tailnet when away from the LAN.

 To set host overrides on OPNsense: https://docs.opnsense.org/manual/unbound.html#host-override-settings

+## Configuration files

+> ⚠️ Warning
+>
-# Before exicuting the docker run command, create these two files and run the docker network create command.
-For docker compose, only create the two files:
+> Before executing the docker run command, create these two files and run the docker network create command.
+>
+> Before executing the docker compose command, only create these two files:

 `.env`: